-If you change these settings, you must run Audyssey MultEQ XT Room Correction and Speaker Setup again (\Rightarrow page 31).
+If you change these settings, you must run Audyssey MultEQ XT32 Room Correction and Speaker Setup again (→ page 31).

 If the impedance of any speaker is 4 ohms or more but less than 6, set the minimum speaker impedance to 4 ohms.
-If you bi-amp the front speakers, you must change the "Speakers Type(Front)" setting.
-For hookup information, see "Bi-amping the Front Speakers" (\rightarrow page 14).
+To use bi-amping, you must change the "Speakers Type(Front)" setting.
+For details on speaker wire connection, see "Bi-amping the Front Speakers" (→ page 14).

-- When bi-amping is used, the AV receiver is able to drive up to 5.1 speakers in the main room. - Before you change these settings, turn down the volume.
+- When bi-amping is used, the AV receiver is able to drive up to 7.2 speakers in the main room. - Before you change these settings, turn down the volume.

-Speaker Impedance
+■ Speaker Impedance

-• 4ohms:
+▶ 4ohms: